 How long will it take to do a self-assessment?The time required to prepare a self-assessment will depend on a variety of factors, including how much data your organization has already assembled, the size or complexity of your organization, and the thoroughness of the assessment you choose to conduct.
 A first self-assessment can frequently be accomplished in a one-day meeting.
 The amount of time it takes to prepare a full, written self-assessment and the time it takes to prepare a Baldrige Award application (an average of 100 hours for first-time applicants) are typically about the same.

 I don't understand what you mean when you talk about linkages among the categories and processes.
 Can you explain linkages?
 How can I ensure that the category items are properly linked?

 The Baldrige Criteria categories are the components of a performance management system.
 The linkages refer to the relationship among the categories for your organization.
 The individual components are essential, but how they relate to one another—how they link—defines the success of the organization and its overall management system.
 Some examples of linkages might be

-Learning to define the appropriate linkages for your organization and ensuring that these linkages are in place come from assessing your own organization's key business/organization factors against the Baldrige Criteria.
-This process will move your organization toward solidifying the linkages.
+As you assess your own organization's key business/organization factors against the Baldrige Criteria, you will learn to define the appropriate linkages for your organization and to ensure that these linkages are in place.
 As you respond to the Criteria requirements, you will begin to identify gaps—first within the categories and then among them.
 As you continue the journey, you will learn more and more about your organization and begin to define the best ways your organization can close these gaps.
-An external perspective, obtained through the application process for the Baldrige Award, will provide an even better opportunity to identify gaps—and the linkages will continue to develop and become clearer.
+An external perspective, obtained through a Baldrige Collaborative Assessment or the application process for a Baldrige-based award, will provide an even better opportunity to identify gaps—and the linkages will continue to develop and become clearer.